 Q: What specific kinds of things will guests see?

 A: Every aspect of Midcentury American life. people at home, at work, special events, city life, country life, cars, celebrations, travel, and more —all in startlingly vivid 3-d.

 Q: Who is Eric Drysdale?

-An Emmy-winning writer and comedian who has been making and collecting 3D images for over 20 years.
+An Emmy-winning writer and comedian who has been making and collecting 3D images for 25 years.
 He was a founding member of the New York Stereoscopic society and more recently published his own set of 3D View-Master reels, The Man with F.E.E.E.T.

 Q: How much does the program cost?

 A: The program is 20 dollars per attendee, including the host(s).
 It is up to the host to collect the money from the guests, which is payable to Eric at the time of the event.
 Ask anyone who’s seen the show — it’s a bargain!

 Q: How many people can I invite to my Midcentury Stereopanorama show?

 A: The total, including the hosts (but excluding Eric) can be few as 8 and as many as 14 depending on what your space can accommodate.
 The number needs to be agreed upon with Eric beforehand.
 Fewer than 8 is also o.k., but there’s a minimum $160 charge for the night even if it’s just one “guest.”